arrai-innovations/vueda/server/README.md

 ## About

-`vueda-server`, the counterpart to `vueda-client`, is designed for projects that integrate Vue.js frontends with Django REST Framework backends.
-This server library enhances Django's native authentication and permissions systems with default DRF classes and optimizes integration with `django-filters`, `drf-flex-fields`, and `drf-writable-nested`.
-It offers essential out-of-the-box functionalities such as custom workflow management, audit trails (with DRF support for `django-simple-history`), and both row-level and field-level permissions.
-Additionally, `vueda-server` provides DRF classes to expose Django model details to the frontend, filtered by user permissions.
+[vueda-server], the counterpart to [vueda-client], is designed for projects that integrate Vue.js frontends with Django REST Framework backends.
+This server library enhances Django's native authentication and permissions systems with default DRF classes and optimizes integration with [django-filter], [drf-flex-fields], and [drf-writable-nested].
+It offers essential out-of-the-box functionalities such as custom workflow management, audit trails (with DRF support for [django-simple-history]), and both row-level and field-level permissions.
+Additionally, [vueda-server] provides DRF classes to expose Django model details to the frontend, filtered by user permissions.
 It is built with customization in mind, offering most features as base classes that can be extended in your application, ensuring both control and adaptability.